taras-sereda/taras-sereda.github.io/_posts/2023-02-04-asr-ideas-whisper.md

 ```

 Notice that now **Ambulante** is transcribed correctly.
 Also, the probability of this transcript increased.
 Interestingly, adding **El Hilo** to the prompt helped to increase probability even more.
 So the model pays attention to prompts and also "enjoys" seeing something similar to its hypothesis.
+It still struggles to transcribe **<span style="color:red">E</span>studios**, perhaps due to the model being trained in a multilingual setting with a huge imbalance towards English data.

 Lastly, I decided to mislead the model
 ```
 whisper_stt.transcribe(wav_clip, initial_prompt="Radio Aminilantes")
 {